-ANNUAL MEETING OF COMMON SHAREHOLDERS, APRIL 19, 2001
+ANNUAL MEETING OF COMMON SHAREHOLDERS, APRIL 18, 2002

-This proxy statement is furnished in connection with the solicitation by the Board of Directors of proxies in the accompanying form for use at the 2001 annual meeting of common shareholders of Unitil Corporation (Unitil" or the Company").
-Each proxy can be revoked at any time before it is voted by written notification to the Secretary of Unitil at the above address prior to the meeting, or in person at the meeting.
+This proxy statement is furnished in connection with the solicitation by the Board of Directors of proxies in the accompanying form for use at the 2002 annual meeting of common shareholders of Unitil Corporation ("Unitil" or "the Company").
+Each proxy can be revoked at any time before it is voted by written notification to the Secretary of Unitil at the address listed on page 18 prior to the meeting, or in person at the meeting.
 Every properly signed proxy will be voted unless previously revoked.

-Unitil presently has seven subsidiaries, Concord Electric Company (CECO"), Exeter & Hampton Electric Company (E&H"), Fitchburg Gas and Electric Light Company (FG&E"), Unitil Power Corp.
-(Unitil Power"), Unitil Realty Corp.
-(Unitil Realty"), Unitil Resources, Inc. (Unitil Resources") and Unitil Service Corp.
-(Unitil Service").
+Unitil presently has seven subsidiaries, Concord Electric Company ("CECO"), Exeter & Hampton Electric Company ("E&H"), Fitchburg Gas and Electric Light Company ("FG&E"), Unitil Power Corp. ("Unitil Power"), Unitil Realty Corp. ("Unitil Realty"), Unitil Resources, Inc. ("Unitil Resources") and Unitil Service Corp. ("Unitil Service").

-The annual report of Unitil for the year 2000 is enclosed herewith and includes consolidated financial statements which are not part of this proxy statement.
+The annual report of Unitil for the year 2001 is enclosed and includes consolidated financial statements that are not part of this proxy statement.

-The voting securities of Unitil issued and outstanding on February 22, 2001, consisted of 4,740,574 shares of Common Stock, no par value, entitling the holders thereof to one vote per share.
+The voting securities of Unitil issued and outstanding on February 21, 2002, consisted of 4,743,696 shares of Common Stock, no par value, entitling the holders thereof to one vote per share.
 Holders of Common Stock of record on such date are entitled to notice of and to vote at the annual meeting and any adjournments thereof.
-A majority of the outstanding shares of Common Stock constitutes a guorum.
+A majority of the outstanding shares of Common Stock constitutes a quorum.